swe574-2015fall-group2/android_repo/README.md

 - Press adb devices again, now it shuold show your device with a serial number.

 - Second way is using AVD (Android Virtual Device).
 To create AVD open Android Studio.
 - Our Git-Hub project should have appered at the left side of the menu screen now, below of the recent projects.
 Select that.
--
+If not press open an exisiting Android Studio project then navigate to the repo folder.
+First run might take a while due to gradle integration.
+- Press AVD Manager icon from right side of the run buttons.
+(Looks like tablet with android).
+- Remove the default API 23 device.Then press Create Virtual Device.
+- Select Nexus 4 from the list, then select kitkat with Google Inc.Press next then finish.